Rhian/policies/CICD.md

 - Test (At least the basic functionality works)
 - Deploy (When merged to master)

 Developers should not be deploying code to production.
+All changes/deployments to production environment should be done via the pipeline with approvals from the appropriate division lead.